-The research learning requirement is worth 3% of your total grade; you will receive your 3% if you accumulate 2 research credits during the given semester.
-Please note that all research learning credits must be completed and allocated by Tuesday December 3 at 11:59 PM (the Tuesday prior to the start of the concentrated study period).
+The research requirement is worth 3% of your total grade; you will receive your 3% if you accumulate 2 research credits during the given semester.
+Please note that all research learning credits must be completed and allocated by the Tuesday prior to the start of the concentrated study period, so plan to have your requirement satisfied by Tuesday, April 28.